China supplies Cambodia with anti-aircraft hardware in new military aid

 He said China would also help with training and would build military academies.

-Chang told Tea Banh that China would continue to help Cambodia develop and modernize its armed forces, deepening cooperation on every level, the Chinese Defense Ministry said in a statement.
+Chang told Tea Banh that China would continue to help Cambodia develop and modernise its armed forces, deepening cooperation on every level, the Chinese Defence Ministry said in a statement.

-“China and Cambodia are friendly neighbors, with a traditional friendship and that is long-standing and well established,” Chang said.
+“China and Cambodia are friendly neighbours, with a traditional friendship and that is long-standing and well established,” Chang said.

-Cambodia has border disputes with neighboring Vietnam and Thailand and one dispute with Thailand has in recent years occasionally resulted in brief exchanges of fire.
+Cambodia has border disputes with neighbouring Vietnam and Thailand and one dispute with Thailand has in recent years occasionally resulted in brief exchanges of fire.

 In 2013, Cambodia took delivery of 12 Harbin Z-9 helicopters using a $195 million Chinese loan.
 The next year, it received a donation of 26 Chinese trucks and 30,000 military uniforms.